rv-bjanos/ip-tribal-knowledge/param_store/README.md

+# Updating, Retrieving, and Deleting Values from AWS Param Store

+## Requirements
+- Ability to use `aws okta exec`
+- Muzzle

 ## Updating param store variables

 1. Update the config file in foundry-harness mapping the path of the parameter to the name of the variable